epierotto/nagios_plugins/README.md

 mates and I, have written and expanded over the last 2 years or so, working a monitoring area in a pretty popular company.

-They have mostly written in Perl/Bash
+They have mostly been written in Perl/Bash

 Overview of Available Plugins
 -----------------------------